It's been a long and winding road to bring us here.

 It's the precursor to ALL our sex or steroidal hormones.

 Not just progesterone.
-Not just cortisol.
+Not just testosterone or estrogen.

 All of them!

-There are over 200 hormone and hormone like substances in the brain and body.
+There are over 200 hormone and hormone-like substances in the brain and body.

 We have hormones that govern everything from hunger, to stress response, to sex drive, to mood, to blood pressure!